Synthird/trigonometric-reciprocal-identities/README.md

 ### trigReciprocal.csc(double number) | Returns a double

-Returns the cosecant of a double in radians
+Returns the cosecant of a double in radians.

 ```Java
 trigReciprocal.csc(1); // Returns 1.1883951057781212 radians as a double